Have you just inherited an existing WordPress site, and you are wondering what you should do first?

 For security scans, we recommend using Sucuri.
 It is the best WordPress security plugin on the market and allows you to easily scan your website for malicious code, security threats, and vulnerabilities.

 For performance, you can use any of the online website speed test tools.
 We recommend using the IsItWP website speed test tool, which is easy to use and gives you a detailed overview of your website speed.

 It is also important to check that caching is configured properly.

 Many WordPress hosting companies like Bluehost and SiteGround offer built-in caching solutions that you can turn on from your hosting account.
 You can also use a WordPress caching plugin to improve your website speed instantly.

 7. Check for Proper Tracking and SEO Integration

 If you have inherited the ownership of a new website, then the old website owner may have transferred the Google Analytics property to you.

 A lot of website owners simply add the Google Analytics code to their WordPress theme.
 This code disappears as soon as you update the theme or install a new one.

-Similarly, they may have also transferred Google Search Console property to you as well.
+Similarly, the previous site owner may have also transferred the Google Search Console property to you.

 8. Implement Version Control and/or a Staging Site

 If you are a developer, then it is highly recommended that you implement version control for the site.
 It is fairly easy to use GitHub or BitBucket.

-If you’re not a developer, then at the very least we recommend setting up a WordPress staging site that ensures that you have a stable testing environment before pushing things live.
+If you are not a developer, then at the very least, we recommend setting up a WordPress staging site that ensures that you have a stable testing environment before pushing things live.
 We recommend this step for all users.

 9. Run a Website Cleanup

 Now that you have familiarized yourself with the new website, it is best to clean out all the unnecessary things.
 Delete all inactive themes and plugins, along with all unneeded user accounts.